-- For DataKeeper C:\Program Files (x86)\SIOS\DataKeeper\ directory (or whatever folder DataKeeper is installed in).

-- The bitmap file location (by default on the c: drive but it may be relocated - C:\Program Files (x86)SIOS\DataKeeper\Bitmaps).
+- Add an exclusion for C:\LK (the default folder where LifeKeeper is installed) and it's subfolders to the security whitelist of the antivirus software.
+Consult the vendor's documentation on specifics. - The bitmap file location (by default on the c: drive but it may be relocated $C:\Program\ Files\ (x86)\SIOS\DataKeeper\Bitmaps)$.